GoldandBlack.com - Post-game analysis: The 3-2-1 and Wrap Video

 Post-game analysis: The 3-2-1 and Wrap Video

-Some quick post-game analysis from Purdue's 73-63 win over sixth-ranked Michigan State.
+Some analysis from No. 17 Purdue's 99-90 overtime win at Penn State.

 Premium Content